ParubokMotorniy/opengl-mischiefs/README.md

 |*aniso16*||
 |![aniso16](./data/aniso16.png)   |   |

-And here is the numeric data (obtained with that same `mangohub`).
+And here is the numeric data (obtained with that same `mangohud`).
 Note that difference starts to become evident only for large numbers of cubes.
 Nonetheless, even then it's ... unpredictable.
 The frame time is chracterized with lots of spikes, while, on average, we can state that anisotropic filtering is more expensive.

 ![results](./data/filtering_results.png)

-### Extra: Arbitrary mode loading
+### Extra: Arbitrary model loading

 You've seen example with bill, so here is an example with a different model: